Large scale refactoring: Why would you ever do something like that?

 It’s a well known phrase, but as we know, most of the human technological progress was made by people who decided to fix what isn’t broken.
 Especially in the software industry one could argue that most of what we do is fixing what isn’t broken.

-Fixing functionality, improving the UI, improving speed and memory efficiency, adding features: these are all activities for which it is easy to see if they are worth doing, and then we argue for or against spending our time on them.
-However, there is an activity, which for the most part falls into a gray area–refactoring, and especially large scale refactoring.
+Fixing functionality, improving the UI, improving speed and memory efficiency, adding features: these are all activities for which it is easy to see if they are worth doing, and then we as experienced Rails developers argue for or against spending our time on them.
+However, there is an activity, which for the most part falls into a gray area–standard refactoring, and especially large scale code refactoring.

 Refactoring, by definition, doesn’t produce any visible functionality, nothing you can show to the client, no deliverables.
 At best they might produce small speed and memory usage improvements, but that is not the primary goal.
 One might say that the primary goal is code you are happy with.
 But because you are rearranging code in such a way that it has far reaching consequences throughout the codebase, there is a chance that all hell will break loose and there will be problems.
 That is of course where the dread we mentioned comes from.
 Have you ever introduced someone new to your codebase and after they asked about a piece of peculiarly organized code, you responded with something along the lines of: